bjerkek/lerna-rollup-npm/README.md

 # lerna-rollup-npm
-Lerna monorepo with web components using typescript, rollup, babel and jest
+Example repo for building a npm library with Web Components using Lerna, Rollup and Jest.

+Check out [my guide on Medium link](https://www.google.com) to learn more.